magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/food_not-sure.md

 like that.
 He’d see people become monks for only one Rains Retreat, and get upset.

-Later on he reached a stage we call bored; bored with the He let go of the practice and eventually disrobed.
+Later on he reached a stage we call bored; bored with the Holy Life.
+He let go of the practice and eventually disrobed.

 ‘Why are you disrobing?
 Before, when you saw the Thai monks disrobing you’d say, “Oh, what a shame!
 How sad, how pitiful.”
 Now, when you